 Another measure we use to help us measure the effectiveness of our programmes is our Impact Hub.
 The Impact Hub is the Trust's own online resource, which gathers information directly from individual project beneficiaries through brief surveys.
 As a grant holder using the Impact Hub, you can benefit from the data it will provide you.
 You can download project and individual beneficiary data.
 This data belongs to you and can be used to prove the impact of your project.
+The Trust only has access to limited, anonymised data.

 When you accept your grant offer, we create a record on the Impact Hub for your project.
-You are then responsible for ensuring that consenting project participants are registered and that their wellbeing journey is monitored over time via completion of ONS 4 survey guestions.
+You are then responsible for ensuring that consenting project participants are registered and that their wellbeing journey is monitored over time via completion of ONS 4 survey questions.